-- 3. Monitoring and reporting of methane emissions also applies to the so-called post-mining activities and the use of post-mining emission factors determination of methane emissions after coal has been mined and brought to the surface, including its transportation and further storage / processing. - 4.
+- 3. Monitoring and reporting of methane emissions also applies to the so-called post-mining activities determination of methane emissions after coal has been mined and brought to the surface. - 4.
 By definition: "Post-mining activities are activities carried out after coal has been mined and brought to the surface, including coal handling, processing, storage, and transport". - 5.
 Measurements of coal gas content for post-mining activities in all mines, which has not been practiced in the Polish mining industry so far and requires development of an appropriate methodology. - 6.
-Mine operators shall estimate coal post-mining emissions using coal post-mining emission factors, updated annually, based on deposit-specific coal samples and in accordance with appropriate scientific standards.
-The operator is obliged to report post-mining emission factors and description of method employed for their calculation, as well as post-mining emissions (in tons). - 7.
+Mine operators shall estimate coal post-mining emissions using coal post-mining emission factors, updated annually for each deposit.
+The operator is obliged to report post-mining emission factors and description of method employed for their calculation, as well as post-mining emissions. - 7.
 The definition of appropriate scientific standards, repeated in the Regulation, is not specified.
 The term "standard" can be understood as a canon (model) or as an official standardization document.